 CPE Distribution and Evaluation Survey

-CPE's will be distributed via e-mail along with the event evaluation survey up to seven (7) business days after the completion of the event.
+CPE's will be distributed via e-mail along with the event evaluation survey by June 24, 2019.
 Attendees must be present the full day to receive full CPE credit.

 - Prerequisites and Advance Preparation: N/A